Cochabamba District, Huacaybamba

-Cochabamba District (Quechua: Quchapampa, qucha means "lake" and pampa means "plain") is one of four districts of the province Huacaybamba in Peru.
+Cochabamba District (Quechua: Quchapampa, qucha means "lake" and pampa means "plain") is one of the four districts of the province Huacaybamba in Peru.

 Ethnic groups

 The people in the district are mainly indigenous citizens of Quechua descent.
 Quechua is the language which the majority of the population (50.29%) learned to speak in childhood, 49.12% of the residents started speaking using the Spanish language (2007 Peru Census).